Claremont, Cape Town: Village (1840–1886)

 A village began to develop on the main road near Feldhausen in the 1830s, and by 1840 it had become known as 'Claremont'.
 The annual Cape Almanac for 1840 described the area and stated that :

 The new village of 'Claremont' succeeds, near to which, on the left, is 'Claremont House', the property of R. Waters Esq, who has lately laid out the grounds with much taste, in the manner usually known as the English style of landscape gardening.

 The village grew during the 1840s and 1850s.
 Public transport consisted of horse-drawn omnibuses which plied along the Main Road from 1837 until the railway was opened in 1864.
 In 1845 the timber merchant Ralph Henry Arderne started work on what would become the Arderne Gardens.

 The gardens, by then regionally renowned, were bought by the municipal government and turned into a public park in 1928.

 In 1863, the Anglo-Italian immigrant and businessman John Molteno, who was later to become the Cape Colony's first prime minister, bought 140 acres of land centred on the Claremont House estate.
 The property was subdivided and developed from 1897 onwards, and Claremont House itself, situated in modern terms between Molteno Road to Pine Road, was later demolished.
 However its two extensions, Greenfield House and Barkly House, still stand today as schools.

 The opening of the railway from Cape Town to Wynberg in 1864 spurred subdivision and development.
 The Feldhausen estate (also known as "The Grove") was subdivided in 1869–1870.
 A new Congregational Church was built on the Main Road in 1877.
 The Claremont Hall was opened in 1879.

 The land along Lansdowne Road east of the railway line was subdivided and developed from 1882, creating a large residential area which is now known as "Harfield Village".

 Municipality (1886–1913)

 In 1882, a village management board was formed, and in 1886 it was replaced by the Municipality of Claremont, which managed neighbouring Newlands too.
 The privately owned Claremont Hall was taken over as a town hall.
 The first telephone system was installed in the early 1880s.

 There was further residential development, with the subdivision of the Claremont House, Lansdowne, Milburn House, and Paradise estates in the 1890s.
-An electricity power station was built, and an electric tramway service was introduced in 1897.
+An electric tramway service was introduced in 1897, and an electricity power station was built in 1903.

 The housing boom which followed the Anglo-Boer War saw the subdivision of further estates in the 1900s.
 Most streets were named in 1903–1904, many of them thematically (e.g. after saints, explorers, British counties and towns, American presidents, and British politicians).